bxparks/rpn83p/docs/USER_GUIDE_DATE.md

     - An epoch date used by some 32-bit systems to avoid the [Year 2038 problem](https://en.wikipedia.org/wiki/Year_2038_problem)
 - `CEPC`:![EPCH CEPC](images/date/menu-root-date-epch-cepc.png)
+    - select the custom epoch date (factory default: `2050-01-01`)
-    - user-configurable custom epoch date, set using the `EPC` menu (see below for instructions on how to configurable this)
+    - the custom epoch date can be changed using the `EPC` menu item (see below)
-    - the factory default is `2050-01-01`

 ### Custom Epoch Date

-The custom Epoch date can be set using the `EPC` (set epoch) menu function.
-The current custom Epoch date value can be retrieved using the `EPC?` menu function.
+The custom Epoch date can be changed using the `EPC` (set epoch date) menu function.
+The current custom Epoch date value can be retrieved using the `EPC?` (get epoch date) menu function.
 For example, let's view the current custom Epoch date, then set it to `2100-01-01`:

 | **Keys**          | **MODE `{..}`**                           | **MODE `".."`**   |
 | -----------       | ---------------------                     | ----------------- |